 OBO 6-Year Major Projects Plan

 OBO continues to develop a long-range plan in Major Projects – Capital Security Construction and Maintenance/Major Rehab Outlook.
 A [346 KB].

 Rapid Engineering & Construction (REC) Pilot Program

-The REC Program is an innovative way of procuring construction and mission support services in order to optimize the government’s responsiveness during critical situations.
-It provides the flexibility needed to award sole-source, or time permitting, competed contract actions exclusively to 8(a) concerns through the use of stand-alone contracts (C Type), Basic Ordering Agreements (BOA), or Multiple Award Construction Contract (MACC), Indefinite Delivery/ Indefinite Quantity (ID/IQ) procurement vehicles.
+The REC Program uses an acquisition strategy that takes advantage of 8(a) set-aside ceilings while procuring construction and mission support services in order to optimize the government’s responsiveness during critical situations.
+It provides the flexibility needed to award 8(a) set-aside contract actions exclusively to 8(a) concerns through the use of stand-alone contracts (C Type), Basic Ordering Agreements (BOA), or Multiple Award Construction Contract (MACC), Indefinite Delivery/ Indefinite Quantity (ID/IQ) procurement vehicles.
 Contact Devin Banks in the Office of Acquisition Management for more information.